ASZM101/playwright-scrapers/planning.md

 - Implement way to access multiple pages (stops when pages run out or max reached, whichever comes first)
 - Allow user to specify what details they want to collect with each scraper (explain options available in readme)
 - Update readme with options for all possible URL params for each scraper
-- Add comments to explain what each imported library/module is for in each Python file
+- Add comments to explain what each imported library/module is for in each Python file (remove not used)
 - Enable scraping programs to search in multiple pages
 - Test all scrapers as external user (starting with downloading repo from GitHub)
 - ✅ Add table of contents